Robert S. Langer: Awards and honors

 He has received numerous other awards, including the 10th Annual Heinz Award in the category of Technology, the Economy and Employment (2003), In 2013 he was awarded the IRI Medal alongside long-time friend George M. Whitesides for outstanding accomplishments in technological innovation that have contributed broadly to the development of industry and the benefit of society.
 He also received the Rusnano prize that year.

-Langer has honorary degrees from 44 universities from around the world including Harvard, Yale, Columbia and Oxford Universities.
+Langer has honorary degrees from 45 universities from around the world including Harvard, Yale, Columbia and Oxford Universities and the UCSF medal.

 In November 2024, Chiba Institute of Technology awarded an honorary doctorate to Langer.

+Several awards have been named for Dr. Langer.
+These include the Langer Prize (AIChE), the Langer-Sandberg Mentorship and Innovation Leadership Award (National Academy of Inventors), and the Langer Professorship (Cornell University).

+Langer is featured in two different exhibits at Boston's Logan Airport.
+At terminal C (near Gate 8) in the exhibit '4 centuries of Massachusetts Innovation', Langer and Judah Folkman are listed for 'Cancer breakthrough-1st cancer blood vessel inhibitor'.
+In terminal E, Massachusetts innovators-Transforming the world, Langer is featured as "Revolutionary Biomedical Technology through Development of Controlled Drug Delivery Systems" (near Gate 12).